- The Windows 11 full-screen mode will grant full outputs control and a better preview.

 - You can also choose to go full screen on your default browser.

 It is always a great idea to customize your work environment according to your own needs.
-Today, we’ll show you some easy options to go full screen in Windows 11, so make sure you read this guide completely.
+Today, we’ll show you how to go full screen in Windows 11, so make sure you read this guide completely.

 Many users complain about the default screen size of certain apps and/or features.
 Fortunately, the newest Microsoft OS allows you to maximize it in multiple ways.